shoelace-style/shoelace/CONTRIBUTING.md

 ### Conditional Slots

-When a component relies on the presence of a slot to do something, don't assume the initial state of the component is its permanent state.
-Users can add and remove slotted content anytime, and components should be aware of this.
+When a component relies on the presence of slotted content to do something, don't assume its initial state is permanent.
+Slotted content can be added or removed any time and components must be aware of this.
+A good practice to manage this is:

-- Create an `updateSlots` method that uses `hasSlot` (imported from `src/utilities/slot.ts`) to check for the required slot(s)
+- Create a `handleSlotChange` method that uses `hasSlot` (imported from `src/utilities/slot.ts`) to update state variables for the associated slot(s)
-- Listen on the host element for the `slotchange` event and run `updateSlots`
+- Add `onSlotchange={this.handleSlotChange}` to the slots you want to watch
-- Don't conditionally render any slots — always use `hidden` or `display: none` so the slot exists in the DOM
+- Never conditionally render `<slot>` elements in a component — always use `hidden` so the slot remains in the DOM and the `slotchange` event can be captured

 See the source of card, dialog, or drawer for examples.